MindlessFeats/MindlessFeats/README.md

 ### Hi there 👋

-**I am Saarthak Slathia.
+I am Saarthak Slathia.
 I have multiple repoitories of Python, JavaScript etc. You can cheeck it out below at my Github Stats.

 My Info:

 - 🔭 I’m currently working on Python Game Development
 - 🌱 I’m currently learning Python
 - ⚡ Fun fact: I like playing Cricket 😜🏏
+- 🚀 I'm a big fan of Space Science

 ---